bsdpot/potluck/nginx-nomad-alt/README.md

 You need to create persistent storage, with a subdirectory www.
 Place an index.php or index.html file, or whole website, in the www directory.

-Mount in the persistant storage to /mnt and the www subdirectory will be available in /mnt/www
+Mount in the persistant storage with www subdirectory to /usr/local/www/stdwebsite in the job file as below.

 ```nginx``` will serve files from this location by default.